The Immortal Bard Gets His Due in Disney

 It is a pivotal scene where Belle coyly expresses her feelings for the Beast and their relationship develops.

 "Aladdin" also came at the height of the Disney Renaissance and was marked by Robin Williams' brilliant turn as the Genie.
 This film is usually considered one of the top-ten best animated films ever made.
+It also was remade into a live-action film, but if you're a Disney animation fan, you probably prefer the original animated version like me.

-Another reference comes when Aladdin makes his first wish to the Genie – to become a prince.
+The next reference comes when Aladdin makes his first wish to the Genie – to become a prince.
 Genie quickly runs through a magical spell book.
 Muttering to himself, he says "Caesar salad" and an arm draped in a toga holding a dagger reaches out to stab him.
 The Genie responds “Et tu Brute” and pushes the arm back down into the book and turns the page.
 Many will recognize that this line comes from Julius Caesar Act III Scene I, Caesar’s dying words to Brutus.

 Oliver and Company